gyansu75/CODSOFT/README.md

-# Data Science Internship Projects
+# Data Science Internship Projects by Gaurav Gyansu
-This repository is for my Data Science Internship at Codsoft
+This repository is for my Data Science Internship at Codsoft.
+### email : gyansu75@gmail.com

 # 1. TITANIC SURVIVAL PREDICTION

-readme_content = """# Titanic - Machine Learning from Disaster 🚢

 ## Project Overview
 This project was developed during my Data Science Internship to predict the survival probability of passengers aboard the Titanic.
 Using the classic Titanic dataset, I built a machine learning pipeline that cleans messy real-world data, performs exploratory analysis, and implements a Random Forest Classifier.